 Simplicity is beautiful.
-Refined and elegant, nothing extra.
+Carefully selected and refined, with nothing extra.
 Many of our herbal blends are cacophonies of herbs, intricately woven to create the perfect functional tea.
 However, we’ve taken a different approach with this kratom herbal tea blend.
-This blend pairs simple honeybush tea with Red Dragon kratom.
-That’s it.
+Simple honeybush tea and Red Dragon kratom combine to make a tasty, easygoing, and comforting tea.
 We call it Sweet Dragon.

 What is Honeybush Tea